Exagen (XGN) to Release Quarterly Earnings on Wednesday

-Exagen (NASDAQ:XGN) will be issuing its quarterly earnings data after the market closes on Wednesday, November 10th.
+Exagen (NASDAQ:XGN) is set to issue its quarterly earnings data after the market closes on Wednesday, November 10th.
 Analysts expect the company to announce earnings of ($0.43) per share for the quarter.
 Parties that are interested in registering for the company’s conference call can do so using this link.

-Exagen (NASDAQ:XGN) last released its quarterly earnings results on Monday, August 9th.
-The company reported ($0.38) EPS for the quarter, beating analysts’ consensus estimates of ($0.50) by $0.12.
-The business had revenue of $12.77 million during the quarter, compared to analyst estimates of $11.63 million.
-Exagen had a negative return on equity of 28.69% and a negative net margin of 43.54%.
+Exagen (NASDAQ:XGN) last issued its earnings results on Monday, August 9th.
+The company reported ($0.38) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.50) by $0.12.
+The business had revenue of $12.77 million for the quarter, compared to the consensus estimate of $11.63 million.
+Exagen had a negative net margin of 43.54% and a negative return on equity of 28.69%.
 On average, analysts expect Exagen to post $-2 EPS for the current fiscal year and $-2 EPS for the next fiscal year.

 Exagen Inc develops and commercializes various testing products based on its Cell-Bound Complement Activation Products technology under the AVISE brand in the United States.
 It enables rheumatologists to enhance care for patients through the diagnosis, prognosis, and monitoring of systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).